knative-extensions/eventing-kafka/README.md

 ### Project Structure

-**Knative-Kafka** is comprised of three distinct runtime K8S deployments as follows...
+**Eventing-kafka** is comprised of three distinct runtime K8S deployments as follows...

 - [channel](./pkg/channel/README.md) - The event receiver of the Channel